bitcart/bitcart-sdk/examples/atomic_tipbot/README.md

-# Full example of using bitcart: Telegram Atomic Tip Bot
+# Full example of using BitcartCC: Telegram Atomic Tip Bot

 The bot is available in telegram at @bitcart_atomic_tipbot